vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

 ## Tasks and Progress (TODO)

-### 6. Document Risk/Position Sizing Logic
-- Describe how capital is allocated and risk is managed per trade.
-- **Checkpoint:** Section describing risk and position sizing is present.
-- Status: Pending

-### 7. List Universe/Assets Traded
-- Explicitly list all assets or symbols included in the backtest.
-- **Checkpoint:** Assets or symbols are explicitly listed.
-- Status: Pending

 ### 8. Specify Backtest Timeframe and Frequency
 - State the start/end dates and frequency (daily, hourly, etc.).
 - **Checkpoint:** Timeframe and frequency are stated.